-But also there’s you know, there’s, it takes a village, there’s so many people who’ve contributed for shorter time.
-But in the end, you know, what I thought were my culinary partners that were going to run the brunch in the cafe one got the other one pregnant, and they moved to Hamilton.
-And so I ended up also having to do it myself.
-And then I thought, oh, you know, well, I’ll do this pop up food event in the nights we’ll have our events and then we’ll sell some coffee during the day.
-I mean, how hard can it be?
+But also there's you know, there's, it takes a village, there's so many people who have contributed for shorter time.
+But in the end, you know, what I thought were my culinary partners that were going to run the brunch in the cafe, one got the other one pregnant, and they moved to Hamilton.
+And so I ended up having to do it myself.
+And then I thought, oh, you know, well, I'll do this pop up food event in the nights, we'll have our events and then we'll sell some coffee during the day.
+I mean, how hard can it be

 Qasim Virjee 27:28

-Turns out, the coffee is really telling you, it can eat you alive,
+turned art, the coffee was really telling you, it can eat you alive,

 Len Senater 27:32

-it’s it was very shy.
+it's it was very short.
 And in ironically, the stuff that I thought was going to be really hard, turned out to be relatively easy.
-And the stuff that I thought was gonna be easy selling some coffee and stuff during the day turned out to be so hard that I had to abandon it altogether.
+And the stuff that I thought was going to be easy selling some coffee and stuff during the day turned out to be so hard that I had to abandon it altogether.